GKD(LEGAL) - COMMUNITY RELATIONS: NONSCHOOL USE OF SCHOOL FACILITIES

 A district may create a public forum of a place or channel of communication for use by the public at large for assembly and speech, for use by certain speakers, or for the discussion of certain subjects.
 Perry Educ.
 Ass'n v.
 Perry Local Educators' Ass'n, 460 U.S. 37 (1983); Chiu v.
 Plano Indep.
 Sch.
 Dist., 260 F.3d 330 (5th Cir.
 2001)

-A district is not required to allow persons to engage in every type of speech when the district establishes a limited public forum; a district may be justified in reserving its forum for certain groups or for the discussion of certain topics.
+A district is not required to allow persons to engage in every type of speech when the district establishes a limited public forum; the district may be justified in reserving its forum for certain groups or for the discussion of certain topics.
 A district shall not discriminate against speech on the basis of viewpoint, and any restriction must be reasonable in light of the purpose served by the forum.
 Good News Club v.
 Milford Cent.
 Sch., 533 U.S. 98 (2001); Lamb's Chapel v.
 Center Moriches Union Free Sch.
 Dist., 508 U.S. 384 (1993)

 Fees for Use